-30 St Mary Axe is a tall office building in London known affectionately as The Gherkin.
+30 St Mary Axe is a tall round office building in London known affectionately as The Gherkin.
 The Gherkin was designed by Sir Norman Foster and opened in 2004.
 The Gherkin is 180m tall.

 The Gherkin in London is not open to the public.